RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 }
 ~~~

 There is one more thing that we need to do which is to tell Feign where the inventory service is running.
-Before that notice that we are setting the _@FeignClient(name="inventory")_.
+Before that notice that we are setting the `@FeignClient(name="inventory")`.

-Open _src/main/resources/application-default.properties_
+Open the `src/main/resources/application-default.properties file.

-And add these properties by **Copying** and adding to the `#TODO: Configure netflix libraries` marker:
+Add these properties to it at the `#TODO: Configure netflix libraries` marker:

 ~~~java
 inventory.ribbon.listOfServers=inventory:8080